 In 2015, the medium size Fx125 was introduced in two versions (the TLB for backhoes and the Qtv for excavators) to replace the F12.
 The following year (2016), the Fx225 was introduced to replace the F22.
 Both the 125 & 225 are designed without Through-Bolts.

-Completing the redesign of FRD’s large size Breakers, the Fx770 was introduced.
-While it does still incorporate Through-Bolts, several other improvements are made;
+Completing the redesign of its large-size breakers, FRD introduced the Fx770 Qtv.
+While it still incorporates through-bolts, several other improvements were made, including:

 - Higher back-head pressure to increase impact

 In 2017, the FRD-USA Rock Drill division began the launch of its upgraded Tier IV drills in North American and Central American markets.
 The drills include Tier IV engines, offering lower fuel consumption and the ability to meet strict North American exhaust emissions regulations.
 The product line now includes these top-hammer drills: HCR900-ESV, HCR1100-ER, HCR1100-ED, HCR1450-EDII, HCR1800; and, the DCR22 down-the-hole drill.